 HIV infection can be treated, but not cured.
 Taking anti-HIV drugs can help people with HIV infection stay healthy for a long time and can decrease the chance of passing the virus to others.
 There is no vaccine to prevent HIV infection.

-- During pregnancy, HIV can pass through the placenta and infect the baby.
+- During pregnancy, HIV can pass through the placenta and infect the fetus.

-You and your health care provider will discuss things you can do to reduce the risk of passing HIV on to your baby.
+You and your health care professional will discuss things you can do to reduce the risk of passing HIV to your baby.
 They include the following: